GenderDysphoria/GenderDysphoria.fyi/public/en/managed-dysphoria.md

 - Long hours spent at work.

-- Chain binging movies, TV shows or books.
+- Chain-binging movies, TV shows, or books.

 - Spending all idle time playing video games or on social media.